-Growing up, we all developed traits that kept us safe, got us what we needed, and helped us achieve success.
-Other than hyper-achiever, pleaser, perfectionist, victim, are to name a few.
+Growing up, we all developed different traits that kept us safe, got us what we needed, and helped us achieve success.
+Other than the hyper-achiever, there are several other traits; pleaser, perfectionist, victim, are to name a few.
 My top two are hyper-achiever and pleaser.
 Psychologists Hal and Sidra Stone call them “multiple selves” within ourselves: These selves, parts, or sub-personas determine how you see the world, control your behavior, and limit your choices.
 As a result, most of us live a much smaller life than necessary.
 Shirzad Chamine, the proponent of positive intelligence (PQ), calls them saboteurs.

-Through coaching, Jason became aware that the hyper achiever was not the whole of him; it was one of his oldest dominant parts.
+Through coaching (I used the voice dialog process), Jason became aware that the hyper achiever was not the whole of him; it was one of his oldest dominant parts.
 He was so used to this part that he couldn’t hear the voice of the easy-going part that wanted to play some music and have fun with friends.
-Eventually, Jason learned to be the CEO of his life and treat those parts as a member of his team instead of letting the loudest voice run the show.
+During the several months Jason and I worked on this, he eventually learned to treat those parts as a member of his team instead of letting the loudest voice run the show.
+Regular mindfulness practice helped him sustain the new mindset.
 It allowed him to be more thoughtful in his day-to-day work.
 Instead of continuously seeking validation from saving-the-day activities, he started focusing more on meaningful ways to contribute to his team and colleagues.
-It included mentoring and coaching, high-level strategic tasks, and less busywork.
+It included mentoring and coaching, high-level strategic tasks, and less busy work.
 He started feeling more accomplished while his days became less chaotic.

 Jason recently took a quick getaway with his family.
-He told me that he was more present this time, enjoyed it more, and his wife also was pleasantly surprised seeing the change in him.
+He told me that he was more present this time, enjoyed it more, and his wife also was pleasantly surprised to see the change in him.

 The featured image is from Pixabay